Izzuddin101/rn-sqli-test/README.md

 4. Run command ```npm install```

 5. Then run ```npx expo start --dev-client``` Now you can press A to open on android or scan QR if not using emulator.

+## This app is built with Expo.
+Thank you.